November 29, 2022

 Then, the procedure for application is:

-- Confirm your group has a PAS group, or register one here, so that the PI/keygiver authorizes users of the PAS group to access the charged Slurm partitions.
+- Confirm your group has a PAS group, and if not follow the registration procedure described here, so that the PI/keygiver authorizes users of the PAS group to access the charged Slurm partitions.

 - Confirm members of the PAS group have an SciC Linux Clusters Account if they wish to use Harbor and Slurm on ERISXdl.
-Please note, all cluster users get access to the free tier called the Basic partition.
+Please note, users registered for erisxdl services get access to the free tier called the Basic partition.

 Using ERISXdl